On This Page:

 (a) Any person of good moral character and of the age of 18 years or more shall be eligible for membership.

-(b) A member’s spouse and other dependants under 21 years of age will be automatically extended the use and privileges of the club with the exception of voting rights; however a spouse may be named delegate by the absent member for the purposes of voting.
+(b) A regular, associate, student, or honorary member’s spouse and other dependents under 21 years of age will be automatically extended the use and privileges of the club with the exception of voting rights; however, a spouse may be named delegate by the absent member for the purposes of voting.

-(c) After reaching the age of 18 years, and prior to reaching the age of 21 years, the dependant of a member may become a regular member without payment of the initiation fee.
+(c) After reaching the age of 18 years, and prior to reaching the age of 21 years, the dependent of a member may become a regular member without payment of the initiation fee.

 (d) Each member shall be required to contribute a minimum level of service to the club each year.
 Documentation of the completed service shall be required as part of the annual membership renewal process.
 Failure to complete this provision will subject the member to a fee to be remitted in addition to their annual dues.
 The minimum service requirement and fee for non-compliance will be fixed by the Board of Directors and included as part of the annual membership renewal package.
 This requirement may be fulfilled by participation in any of the following activities

 (1) Helping with club sponsored work days, shoreline cleanup or improvement projects.

 (2) Assisting in a club sponsored sailing education program.

 (3) Serving on race committee duty for club sponsored regattas.

 (5) Being a member of Board of Director committee as defined in Article VI.

 (6) Completing other activities approved by a member of the Board of Directors.